 There are hundreds of StigmaWatchers throughout Australia – people with a mental illness, family, friends, health workers and others who care about how mental illness and suicide are represented in the Australian media – who forward their reports to StigmaWatch for follow-up.

-SANE StigmaWatch does not aim to stop media reports on sensitive issues such as mental illness and suicide, rather, StigmaWatch encourages more accurate and responsible reporting.
+Importantly, StigmaWatch does not aim to 'censor' media representation of mental illness and suicide.
+Rather, StigmaWatch encourages more accurate and responsible reporting and portrayal.

 ‘I was diagnosed with schizophrenia a decade ago and in my search to understand my new illness, the media offered me a skewed vantage point where it appeared schizophrenia was simply a licence for bad behaviour.
 Now, on the inside looking out, I recognise what an inaccurate portrayal this is, the exception rather than the rule.'